 Drain and pat beef dry with a towel.
 Cut beef into small cubes, season with salt and pepper.
-Heat a large pan, about 2 minutes and add oil.
-Once oil start shimmering, and releases smoke, add a layer of beef.
-Keep space between pieces, and sear in batches.
+Heat a large pan for 2 minutes and add oil.
+Once oil start shimmering and lightly smoking, add a layer of beef.
+Keep space between pieces of meat and sear in batches.

-Add tomato paste, tomatoes, oregano, cumin, paprika, salt, pepper, and cook for a minute.
+Add tomato paste, tomatoes, oregano, cumin, paprika, salt, pepper, and cook a minute.

 Add vinegar, capers, scallion tops, fresh parsley, thyme, and oregano.
-Cook for a minute more.
-Return beef to pan, add beef juice and rice flour mixture.
+Cook for a minute.
+Return beef, jus, and rice flour mixture.
 Let cook for two minutes, stirring well to incorporate.

-Turn off heat and pour mixture into a bowl.
-Taste, and adjust flavor adding more vinegar, salt, and pepper.
-Add butter and stir into mixture, letting butter slowly melt.
-Taste again.
-The seasoning should be somewhat concentrated to account for the wrapper.
+Turn off heat, pour mixture into a bowl.
+Taste mixture and adjust flavor adding more vinegar, salt, and pepper.
+Stir butter into mixture and taste again.
+The seasoning should be concentrated to account for the wrapper.

-Spread mixture out to cool for 10 minutes.
-Cover loosely with parchment paper, and refrigerate.
-After an hour put mixture into a container, and finish empanadas the next day.
-Empanadas could be made the same day, let mixture rest for two hours before filling.
+Spread mixture out to cool 10 minutes at room temperature.
+Cover loosely with parchment paper and refrigerate.
+After an hour, put mixture into a container and finish empanadas the next day.
+Empanadas could be made the same day, let mixture rest for 4 hours before filling.

 *Buy grass-fed beef if possible, the flavor cannot be denied.
-The meat is aged creating heightened flavor.
-Stew meat is fine, but avoid lean cuts.
-Meat for empanadas need a good fat ratio to have good mouth feel.
+Grass-fed meat is typically aged and this creates heightened flavor.
+Stew meat of fattier cuts like chuck is a good option.
+Meat used for empanadas needs a good fat ratio.

 4 ounces butter, melted (1 stick)